Pamela A. Monroe, PhD

-Current Position: Lois Canulette & W.A.
+Current Position: Director of the School of Social Work and Lois Canulette & W.A.
 “Buster” Baker Alumni Professor of Child and Family Studies and Social Work; faculty line moved from Human Ecology to Social Work in 2006; CFS moved to Social Work in 2012 due to university re-organization.

 - Interim Dean (2006-07) LSU School of Social Work

 - Associate Dean (2002 – 2006) LSU Graduate School

 - Associate Professor (1994 -1999)

 - Assistant Professor (1/1990 - 1994) Family, Child, and Consumer Sciences, LSU School of Human